peterjobes/jekyll-now/_posts/2019-04-15-lakeland-trails-hawkshead.md

 tags: [Hawkshead, Lake District, Lakeland Trails, Trail and Fell]
 ---
-![Trying to keep the pace on a tough day at Hawkshead]({{ site.baseurl }}/images/hawkshead-2019.jpg) *Trying to keep the pace on a tough day at Hawkshead*
+![Trying to keep the pace on a tough day at Hawkshead]({{ site.baseurl }}/images/hawkshead-2019.jpg)

 It seems strange to think that just three years ago I'd never taken part in a race.
 I was in training for the London Marathon, in a distinctly inadequate manner, and a friend asked me if I'd be interested in running in a trail race in the Lake District a couple of weeks afterwards.